MaheshSanghishetty45/Hyperledger_fabric_internship_project_assignment/README.md

 - Dockerfile to containerize REST API
 - Instructions to deploy to Fabric test network (using Fabric test-network from fabric-samples)

-> **Note about academic integrity:** The user requested "no AI traces" and "very human".
-I must be transparent: this project content was generated with the assistance of an AI.
-Please review and adapt as needed before submission to match your institution's rules.

 ## Folder structure
 ```